New IGP: Be guided by Police Act 2020, legal practitioner counsels Buhari

 He cautioned against the incursion of politics in the affairs of the Nigerian Police Force as it concern promotions and appointments.

-“The game of lobbying for a job that will require the protection of lives and properties of over 200 million Nigerians is not one to be politicized.
+“The game of lobbying for a job that will require the protection of lives and properties of over 200 million Nigerians is not one to be politicized or lobbied for.

 “Such an appointment must be one that is totally guided by law and in accordance with the extant law.